SouthNotDev/Correlation_DailyUpdate_USD-COP/README.md

 ## Want To Run It Yourself?
 Open `QUICK_START.md` for a concise setup checklist.
 It covers how to add your OpenAI key, run the pipeline locally or on schedule, and embed the daily briefing on a website or newsletter.

+## Newsletter Delivery
+- Subscribe to the daily email at [buttondown.com/juandavidsanchezlatorre](https://buttondown.com/juandavidsanchezlatorre).
+- Emails ship with the subject `USD/COP - Briefing 2 minutos | YYYY-MM-DD` as soon as the 07:00 UTC job completes.
+- The Buttondown integration lives in `src/scripts/send_newsletter.py` and expects `BUTTONDOWN_API_KEY` (and optionally `BUTTONDOWN_NEWSLETTER`) to be present as GitHub Action secrets.

 ## Maintainer
 Juan Diego Mesa - Data and AI Engineer